The Best Exercises to Do If You're Out of Shape

 How to get back into the swing of things

-So you’re a little winded.
+So you’re a little winded and out of shape.
 That’s OK.
 Maybe you’ve been recovering from an injury.
 Maybe you’ve been busy.
 Maybe you just…haven’t felt like exercising.
 That’s OK, too.
 The important thing here is that you’re ready to get moving again.
 But since a front-row spot at cardio boot camp is a little unlikely, we came up with a list of effective, accessible workouts to help you ease back into a routine.

 Walking is the simplest way to get back into working out.
 Start small, like looping around your block or walking along your community pond.
 Then work your way up to hilled roads and wooded paths.
 As long as you know your limits and go at your own pace, you can only be doing your body good.